treeverse/hadoop-router-fs/README.md

 fs.lakefs.impl=S3AFileSystem

-# The following configs will be used when `lakefs://repo/...` will be addressed
+# The following configs will be used when URIs of the form `lakefs://repo/...` will be addressed
 fs.s3a.bucket.repo.endpoint=https://lakefs.example.com
 fs.s3a.bucket.repo.access.key=AKIAlakefs12345EXAMPLE
 fs.s3a.bucket.repo.secret.key=abc/lakefs/1234567bPxRfiCYEXAMPLEKEY